Finite-size corrections to Fermi's golden rule: I. Decay rates: Emission and absorption of light

 where $N$ is the normalization factor, and

-$R$ in Eq.\,$(\ref{gamma-amplitude1})$ is composed of the momentum-dependent part $R_{momentum}$ and the coordinate-dependent part $R_{trajectory}$.
+$R$ in Eq. \eqref{eq180} is composed of the momentum-dependent part $R_\text{momentum}$ and the coordinate-dependent part $R_\text{trajectory}$.
 The former is

-where $\sigma_s$, $\sigma_t $ and ${\vec v}_0$ are
+where $\sigma_S$, $\sigma_t$, and $\vec{v}_0$ are

-Thus, the energy-momentum satisfies the modified conservation law.
-The momentum is conserved approximately around the center $\delta {\vec p}=0$, whereas the photon's energy at the momentum $\tilde {\vec p}_{\gamma}$ fulfills the approximate conservation law.
-Implications will be studied in detail shortly.
+Thus, the energy momentum satisfies the modified conservation law.
+The momentum is conserved approximately around the center $\delta \vec{p}=0$, whereas the photon's energy at the momentum $\tilde{\vec{p}}_\gamma$ fulfills the approximate conservation law. the implications of this will be studied in detail shortly.

-The position-dependent exponent is written in the form:
+The position-dependent exponent is written in the form

 The probability is expressed as